When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Food Processor vs. Blender: The Differences

-There are a variety of reasons why someone might confuse a food processor with a blender.
-There are, however, a slew of other reasons not to.
+People might confuse a food processor with a blender for various reasons.
+However, there are also a slew of other reasons not to.

 The first is that food processor design is evolving.
 The Braun 12-cup, for example, is a popular model.

 However, traditional units continue to dominate the market.
-Instead, for a clearer contrast, let’s look at their functions and components.
+Let’s examine their functions and components to provide a more apparent contrast.

 1. Use